Lucky Luciano (film)

-Lucky Luciano is a 1973 Italian/French/US international co-production crime film about the Sicilian-American gangster Charles “Lucky” Luciano, played by Gian Maria Volonté.
+Lucky Luciano is a 1973 biographical crime film about the Sicilian-American gangster Charles “Lucky” Luciano.
 It is directed by Francesco Rosi, and written by Rosi, Tonino Guerra, Lino Iannuzzi, and Jerome Chodorov.
-The cast also stars Rod Steiger, Vincent Gardenia, Charles Cioffi, and Edmond O'Brien.
-Charles Siragusa, the real-life federal narcotics agent who pursued Luciano, plays himself in the film and also served as technical consultant.
-The film is a French and Italian co-production, filmed on-location in Italy and New York City.
+It stars Gian Maria Volonté as the title character, with Rod Steiger, Vincent Gardenia, Charles Cioffi, and Edmond O'Brien.
+Charles Siragusa, one of the real-life federal narcotics agents who pursued Luciano, plays himself in the film and also served as technical consultant.
+The film is an Italian and French co-production, filmed on-location in Italy and New York City.